 Grand Teatret – Mikkel Bryggers Gade 8

 Copenhagen is a home to many wonderful places of entertainment, fun and culture.
-Great source of information and guide for Copenhagen experience is www.visitcopenhagen.com.
+Great source of information and guides for Copenhagen experiences can be found at www.visitcopenhagen.com.